tav/espians-planfile/peerfund-article.md

 ---
 id: peerfund-article
-tags: #writing
+tags: #writing, TODO
 title: Peerfund Article
 ---

 Title:

-> Peerfund: Rethinking Crowd Funding and IPOs
+> Peerfund: Rethinking Crowd Funding, Corporations and IPOs

 Explain the value of social due diligence and compare it to FSA/SEC regulations.

+Perhaps include an aside on the issue of trademarks and brand proliferation.